Welcome to Cult Corner where we dive through the bargain bins to determine if a movie is trash or treasure. Today’s pick…Bob Keen’s Proteus.

 After the shortest opening act ever our party find themselves on an abandoned oil rig.
 As they look around and try to find some help a shape-shifting monster begins to pick them off one at a time.
 At this point I quickly realized that this was a poor man’s knockoff of The Thing but without any of the tension or cool special effects.
 Yawn.

 You may have noticed that I haven’t really said anything about the characters yet, aside from the fact that they exist and that’s basically because that’s all the movie tells us about them.
 This is why that botched opening act is such a detriment to the film.
 There was no time for us to get to know these people or find out anything about them, so they end up just being bland and forgettable.
-In fact, the only thing we do know about them is that they’re heroin smugglers, which is a really quick way to make them all unlikable.
+In fact, the only thing we do know about them is that they’re drug smugglers, which is a really quick way to make them all unlikable.
 It’s a shame too, because the acting in this really isn’t all that terrible.

 In addition to failing to leverage the talent of its performers, the film also squanders what star power it actually has.
 Doug Bradley actually makes an appearance in Proteus but he’s nearly unrecognizable and his screen time lasts all of 10 minutes.
 What a waste.